Previous Page Next Page

 Each DFPS program has its own I&R to Existing Case designation.

-• The reporter provides more details about a previously reported incident.
+• Additional details about a previously reported incident

-When it is unclear whether the information is relevant to an open case, the intake specialist completes an I&R to Existing Case.
+If the information involves a person who is a principal (PRN) in an open case, and it is unclear if the information is relevant to the open case, the intake specialist completes an I&R to Existing Case.

-If the information is not relevant to the open case, the intake specialist completes a more appropriate I&R type.
+If the information is not relevant to any open case, the intake specialist completes a more appropriate I&R type.

-For additional information specific to open cases, see 3121 Specific Considerations for an I&R to Existing Case and CCR Situations Involving a Child in DFPS Conservatorship on the DFPS intranet.
+CCR Situations Involving a Child in DFPS Conservatorship on the DFPS intranet

-When the I&R involves human trafficking, the intake specialist sends an additional I&R to the Texas Department of Public Safety – Joint Crimes Information Center (JCIC).
+If the I&R involves human trafficking, the intake specialist sends an additional I&R to the Texas Department of Public Safety (DPS) – Joint Crime Information Center (JCIC).
 See 3171 Non-FPS Criminal Matter Referred to Law.

 Completing an I&R to Existing Case and an Intake or a Case-Related Special Request (CRSR)

-The intake specialist completes an I&R to Existing Case in addition to an intake or CRSR, if any of the following are true:
+The intake specialist completes an I&R to Existing Case in addition to an intake or a CRSR if any of the following criteria apply:

-• At least one open case exists in a different program, and the information is relevant to that program.
+• Different program—At least one open case exists in a different program, and the information is relevant to that program.

 For exceptions, see: